Tom Cleverley: Return to Watford

 On 12 January 2017, Cleverley joined Premier League club Watford on loan until the end of the 2016–17 season, with a view to a permanent transfer, after failing to establish himself at Everton.
 He re-debut for the club two days later, coming on as a second-half substitute, in a 0–0 draw against Middlesbrough.
 He then played a vital role in the next two matches against Bournemouth and Arsenal.
 Having quickly made an impact for the side, it was announced on 31 March 2017 that Cleverley would join Watford permanently on 1 July on a five-year contract for an undisclosed fee.
 At the end of the 2016–17 season, Cleverley went on to make 17 appearances for the side.

 In the 2017–18 season, Cleverley continued to feature in the first team regularly following the managerial appointment of Marco Silva and was expected to face competition for a place in the side.
 It was not until on 15 October 2017 when he scored his first goal for Watford (his first for the side in seven years), in a 2–1 win over Arsenal.

-He was relegated with the club in the 2019–20 season, promoted in the 2020–21 season, and relegated again in the 2021–22 season.
+He was relegated with the club in the 2019–20 season, promoted in the 2020–21 season, and relegated once again with the club in the 2021–22 season.
 On 23 July 2022, ahead of the 2022–23 campaign, Cleverley was appointed captain by Rob Edwards.
+On May 2023, Watford announced the departure of Cleverley upon the expiration of his contract.

+On 1 July 2023, a day after leaving Watford, Cleverley announced his retirement from professional football as a result of injury.
+Later that month, Watford announced that Cleverley would take up a position in the club's academy helping to coach the under-18 side, while also taking on ad hoc club ambassadorial responsibilities.